 How alexander technique teachers work to improve your posture.

-The Alexander teacher uses their hands to guide you into easy, upright posture using a massage table as you lie fully clothed, and maybe a chair to practise with you sitting well.
-Then they teach you skills to keep body-aware and embodied all day long – at your computer, in your car, on your horse, wherever!
+The Alexander teacher talks and guides you into easy, upright posture.
+Then they teach you some cool skills to keep body-aware and embodied all day long – at your computer, in your car, on your horse, wherever!

 It’s not just for back pain and posture, the increase in self-awareness is loved my actors and musicians, and it’s taught at many of the top drama and music schools.

 Being aware of yourself in action means you can choose to react with less stress too, so it’s great for combating our tense and anxious lives, much like other mind-body disciplines like Yoga, Pilates and Tai Chi.

 Online resources for Alexander Technique, and Alexander Technique Intro’s.

 The best site by far for info on the Alexander Technique is alexandertechnique.com